CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/introduction.md

 # Sending an email

-To send your campaign to your recipients, click on **Send emailing** in the top bar when you are in the template editor or press **new mailing** in the sidebar when you are in the general interface.
+To send your campaign to a list with subscribers, click on **Send emailing** in the top bar when you are in the template editor or press **new mailing** in the sidebar when you are in the general interface.
 This will bring you to the mass mailing settings, where you set the target, the timestamp and the other related settings.